Archive

 Gotham Park

 Gotham Park is the nonprofit grassroots organization reopening, revitalizing and reactivating the forgotten spaces under the Manhattan side of the iconic Brooklyn Bridge.
-Together with Pentagram and Shawn Scott, they’ll create a comprehensive rebrand of the organization to be applied to its digital presence and merchandise.
-Pentagram will also conduct preliminary work on a new wayfinding system for the park.
+They collaborated with Pentagram and emerging designer Shawn Scott to create a comprehensive rebrand.

 People